gvwilson/sensibleadventures/bookster/bookster.md

 beams in Starboard Town's first houses had been made from the naming day trees of the Hett who had lived there before them, but only a few.

+Everyone wore their best clothes and something the same colors as the wooden house soldier---a scarf, a shirt, a brooch, whatever they had.
-Everyone wore their best clothes, but came barefoot.
-No one knew why---it was just how things were done, even in winter.
-Women brought babies on their hips, while Papaere Badette, the town's oldest man, was carried up the hill in a wicker chair.
+No one knew why they did it; it was just how things were done.
+Mothers brought babies in nursing slings, while Papaere Badette, the town's oldest man, was carried up the hill in a wicker chair.
 Wrapped in a long black coat whose wide sleeves had gone out of style thirty years before, he looked like a strange, solemn bird.

 The bosun had worked since before dawn to build a pyre of pine logs on the heavy gray stone at the center of the garden.
 He stood beside it